How To Grow & Care For Lotus

 Lotus Seeds Head, Image by Christel SAGNIEZ from Pixabay

-To grow lotus from seeds you can purchase seeds from online stores such as Amazon and Flipkart.
-Once you have purchased the seed then scrape the pointed end of the seed with the help of a scrapping paper or knife.
+To grow lotus from seeds, you can purchase seeds from online stores such as Amazon and Flipkart.
+Once you have purchased the seed, scrape the pointed end of the seed with the help of a scraping paper or knife.

-Once the cream coloured core is visible then stop scrapping.
+Once the cream-colored core is visible, then stop scraping.
 Perform this step very carefully to avoid any damage.
-After scrapping put the seeds in a transparent bowl or any container and fill with it water.
-Make sure that the temperature of water should be around 24 to 27 degrees celsius.
+After scraping, put the seeds in a transparent bowl or any container and fill it with water.
+Make sure that the temperature of the water is around 24 to 27 degrees Celsius.

 Keep it indoors, and check on the next day for floating seeds in the water.
 Remove the floating seeds from the water and leave the sunken seeds in the container.
 Floating seeds are infertile and will not germinate.

-Keep changing water in the container daily.
+Keep changing the water in the container daily.
 Seeds will start sprouting within 7 to 10 days.
-Once the seeds have sprouted then change the water very carefully on daily basis.
-When your seedlings reaches 6 inches in height and have developed one to two small leaves then you can start transplanting.
+Once the seeds have sprouted, then change the water very carefully on a daily basis.
+When your seedlings reach 6 inches in height and have developed one to two small leaves, then you can start transplanting.

 How to grow lotus from tuber?

-To grow lotus from tuber, during the spring season purchase it from the nearest plant nursery or from online stores.
-Once you have got the tubers then its show time!
+To grow lotus from a tuber, during the spring season, purchase it from the nearest plant nursery or from online stores.
+Once you have gotten the tubers, then it’s showtime.

 Transplantation